Access to information under the Freedom of Information Act

 There is no application fee for an FOI request.

-There are no processing charges for requests for access to documents containing only personal information about you.
+There are no processing charges for requests for access to documents containing your personal information.
 However, processing charges may apply to other requests.
 The most common charges are:

 If we decide to impose a charge, we will give you a written estimate and the basis of our calculation.
 Where the estimated charge is between $20 and $100, we may ask you to pay a deposit of $20, or where the estimated charge exceeds $100, we may ask you to pay a 25% deposit before we process your request.